metrorailings/OwlBlog/content/posts/2022-division-round-learnings.md

 Meanwhile, all of the Eagles other tailbacks have no problem gashing this Giants defense for big yardage.

 Philadelphia and their blitzing has been fairly sensational.
+Haasan Riddick is indisputably that team's best pass rusher.